ghsmaniotto/Udacity/Project-5/README.md

 # Project 5 - Neigborhood Map

+It was a Bootstrap, Bower, JavaScript and Ajax application.

 ## Description
 A single page application featuring a map of your neighborhood or a neighborhood that you would like to visit.
 Add some functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.